Billboard: Tobacco advertising

-Likely the best-known of the tobacco advertising boards were those for "Mail Pouch" chewing tobacco in the United States during the first half of the 20th century (pictured at left).
+Likely the best-known of the tobacco advertising boards were those for "Mail Pouch" chewing tobacco in the United States during the first half of the 20th century (pictured adjacent).
 The company agreed to paint two or three sides of a farmer's barn any color he chose in exchange for painting their advertisement on one or two sides of the structure facing the road.
 The company has long since abandoned this form of advertising, and none of these advertisements have been painted in many years, but some remain visible on rural highways.

 Non-commercial use

 Non-commercial advertisement is used around the world by governments and non-profit organisations to obtain donations, volunteer support or change consumer behavior.
 North Dakota, May 2004.

 Not all billboards are used for advertising products and services—non-profit groups and government agencies use them to communicate with the public.
 In 1999 an anonymous person created the God Speaks billboard campaign in Florida "to get people thinking about God", with witty statements signed by God.
 "Don't make me come down there", "We need to talk" and "Tell the children that I love them" were parts of the campaign, which was picked up by the Outdoor Advertising Association of America and continues today on billboards across the country.

 South of Olympia, Washington is the privately owned Uncle Sam billboard.
 It features conservative, sometimes inflammatory messages, changed on a regular basis.
 Chehalis Farmer Al Hamilton first started the board during the Johnson era, when the government was trying to make him remove his billboards along Interstate 5.
 He had erected the signs after he lost a legal battle to prevent the building of the freeway across his land.
 Numerous legal and illegal attempts to remove the Uncle Sam billboard have failed, and it is now in its third location.
 One message, attacking a nearby liberal arts college, was photographed, made into a postcard, and sold in the College Bookstore.